Visual Identity

 Red

 What it communicates: Red is arguably the most contentious color of the color wheel.
-It elicits a powerful feeling; some associate red with aggression or anger, and some see it as a color of passion and being assured.
+It elicits a powerful feeling; some associate red with aggression or anger, and some see it as a color of passion and being assured, and 39% of consumers associate red with excitement, far more than any other color.
 Similar to yellow, it can be an overwhelming and loud color, and is often seen alone.
 Red isn’t an especially elegant color, and is generally viewed as utilitarian in nature.
 In user experience, it can represent an error or danger.
 It’s generally avoided in the healthcare industry due to its association with blood.

 How we see it overused: Also similar to yellow, there aren’t many shades of red present in the B2B tech brand landscape.
 When it’s used, red is often paired with black or white, like Verizon or Netflix.
 Red makes an assertive statement, boldly taking up space.
 Red brands almost always grab your attention, and if the color palette isn’t managed well, it can easily get overwhelming.